roman-milk/roman-milk.github.io/cvsn.md

  "But the Swiss planes are outfitted completely differently, and we don't have the issues with tying into the manufacturing database we had with the Spanish."

  I reached over, pulled out my pad, and started listing the parts of the system that would require refactoring, and the layout of the different display systems that would be required.
 We talked about a few options, and within 30 minutes, had the whole process mapped out.
-Report_Story #2